vaughankraska/social_data_mining/src/labs/warm_up/datasheet_text_image.md

 No, there are no limits on how long the data will be retained for.
 However, the authors do not intend to keep it longer than the 2024/2025 Uppsala University Fall Term.

 __Will older versions of the dataset continue to be supported/hosted/maintained?__ If so, please describe how.
 If not, please describe how its obsolescence will be communicated to users.
 No. The only backup version will be maintained and hosted as it was originally downloaded on upppsala.box.com.
-This is stated here and now.
+The authors have no control of the availability or contents of that version.

 __If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?__ If so, please provide a description.
 Will these contributions be validated/verified?
 If so, please describe how.
 If not, why not?
 Is there a process for communicating/distributing these contributions to other users?
 If so, please provide a description.
 No.